tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

 .. confval:: rebalancer_disbalance_threshold

     A maximum bucket disbalance threshold, in percent.
-    The threshold is calculated for each replica set using the following formula:
+    The disbalance is calculated for each replica set using the following formula:

     .. code-block:: none